jameelahuq/rhyme-picker/readme.md

 TODO:

-better sizing on letters
-dangerous rhymes ahead
-show boxes better format
-warning symbol for start
-div for show and practice
+1) no two letter words
-no more than two words to a selection
+2) no more than two words to a selection - if more than that, get error immediately
-(if letters are too much)
-new line for new words
+3) new line for new words (biggest one determines font)
+4) create pulsing glow when it's active
+5) color change on end

+Neil TODO:
+1) photoshop hazard sign
-better music sync (neil on sunday) tabbing, cache background pulse to the beats (round2, round3) pulsing word on round3 color change on end
+2) better music sync (neil on sunday) tabbing, cache

+(all the crazy stuff everybody hates) background pulse to the beats (round2, round3)
+& pulsing word on round3